IsaacCheng1/isaaccheng1.github.io/_posts/2024-07-31-hardware-acceleration.md

 # CPU and GPU Acceleration for Linear Algebra

 This doc shows how to build an NDArray from scratch.
 Most importantly, this doc shows that how to CPU and GPU/CUDA programming for a well-known NDArray operation - Matrix Multiplication.
+For more details, please refer to my github [repo](https://github.com/IsaacCheng1/needle/tree/main).

 ## 1. BackendDevice class (Numpy, CPU or CUDA)